Beginning Sign Language - Level 1 Part 2

 This course is designed to follow Beginning Level 1 Part 1 and build on the student's basic working knowledge of American Sign Language (ASL) and Deaf Culture.
 In this class, the second half of the Level 1 book is covered.
 Students have an opportunity to expand on the knowledge base that was obtained in Beginning Level 1 Part 1 by continuing to widen their vocabulary and strengthen their understanding of the grammatical structure of ASL.
 This workshop is a prerequisite for the Intermediate Level 2 Part 1 course.

-This course is for beginners learning ASL, people with some basic working knowledge of American Sign Language (ASL) and Deaf Culture.
-In this interactive class, students have an opportunity to learn basic vocabulary and focus on the grammatical structure of ASL.
+This course is designed for students of all levels in learning American Sign Language (ASL).
+Understanding Deaf Culture is part of the learning in this course.
+In this interactive class, students learn and enhance their vocabulary as well as deepening their understanding of grammatical structure in ASL.
 Lessons and activities focus on opportunities that help with practice and enhance learning.
 The teacher provides all course-related materials, so no book is needed for this course.
-This course is a prerequisite for the Beginning Level 1 Part 2 course.

 This non-credit class will be taught by Dr. Susan Nusbaum, a former teacher and administrator in CPS.
 The class is designed for anyone who would like to learn basic conversational Spanish.
 Each class will be six weeks in length, and will meet the needs of the individual students.
 The class will primarily be conversation, but some reading and writing skills will be included.
 The class is adaptable to various levels of Spanish from true beginners to intermediate.